Taurus Project: Germany

 In Germany, Taurus cattle herds are crossed with Chianina and Sayaguesa, two very tall breeds, and initially also the Spanish fighting bull (Toro de Lidia).
 The crossbred animals in the Lippeaue reserve, the most important breeding location, are composed of 47% Sayaguesa, 29% Heck cattle, 20% Chianina and 4% Lidia on average.
-By 2013, some individuals were of the fifth cross generation already.

 Taurus cattle are listed in the herdbook X of the German Heck cattle association VFA.
 There is an increasing interest of Heck cattle breeders in using Taurus cattle because of their larger resemblance to the aurochs, so that there is a continuum between Taurus cattle and un-crossed Heck cattle.

 Hungary

-Hortobágy National Park in Hungary has the largest herd of Taurus cattle so far, counting 500–600 individuals of which around 200 are mature cows.
+Hortobágy National Park in Hungary has the largest herd of Taurus cattle so far.
+In 2012, the herd counted 500–600 individuals of which around 200 are mature cows.
 In addition to crossbred cattle that were imported from Germany, Ankole-Watusi, Hungarian Grey cattle crosses and one half-Holstein Friesian cow are used.
 There are two sub-herds, a main herd at Pentezug and another one at Karácsonyfok.
-Studies in the national park showed that cattle are less adapted to dry, cold grassland than Przewalski horses, and until a few years ago the cattle were supplementary fed.
+Studies in the national park showed that cattle are less adapted to dry, cold grasslands than the park's Przewalski horses, and until a few years ago the cattle were supplementary fed.
 The winter of 2011 was the first winter in which additional food was not necessary.

 Denmark

 Taurus breeding was initiated in Lille Vildmose Nature Reserve under the name Projekt Urokse ("Project Aurochs").
-The founding herd consisted of one Chianina × Heck bull, four Heck cows and one Sayaguesa × Heck cow, and in 2009 three Sayaguesa bulls were added.
-As of 2010, the herd had grown to a size of 56 individuals.
+The founding herd consisted of one Chianina × Heck bull, four Heck cows and one Sayaguesa × Heck cow, and in 2009 three Sayaguesa bulls were added; by 2010 the herd had grown to 56 individuals.